coqui-ai/STT/doc/TRAINING.rst

 **If you experience GPU OOM errors while training, try reducing the batch size with the ``--train_batch_size``\ , ``--dev_batch_size`` and ``--test_batch_size`` parameters.**

-As a simple first example you can open a terminal, change to the directory of the DeepSpeech checkout, activate the virtualenv created above, and run:
+As a simple first example you can open a terminal, change to the directory of the 🐸STT checkout, activate the virtualenv created above, and run:

 .. code-block:: bash